google/WebFundamentals/src/site/the-essentials/introduction-to-media/video/index.markdown

     - Include a poster image so the user sees something meaningful right away.
     - Specify multiple file formats since not all browsers support the same format.
     - "Improve network performance: specify each file source's type."
+  provide-alternatives:
+    - Check which formats are supported.
+    - Produce video in multiple formats to cover a range of mobile platforms.
+    - Check which format was used.
+  size-videos-correctly:
+    - Avoid serving video that is too long, too large in frame size, or unnecessarily high in quality.
+    - "Check video size: frame size may be different from element size."
+    - Ensure videos don't overflow their containers.
+  customize:
+    - Mobile solutions need to consider device orientation.
+    - Different platforms display video different.
+    - Use Fullscreen API to control fullscreening of content.
+  improve-accessibility:
+    - Focus on the user: accessibility matters.
+    - Add track element as a child of the video element.
+    - Define captions in track file.
+  handle-poor-connectivity:
+    - Enable adaptive streaming to cope with variable network conditions.
+    - Use the Media Source Extensions API to construct video streams.
+    - Use DASH to enable high quality streaming on the web.
 remember:
   specify-a-start-time:
     - The Media Fragments API is supported on most platforms, but not on iOS.